Miguel-Lima/Miguel-Lima/README.md

 - 🔭 Graduated in higher education in Gastronomy and ongoing training in Systems Analysis and Development

-- :skull: :beers: Nas horas vagas gosto de ouvir aquele Rock acompanhado de uma boa cerveja
+- :skull: :beers: In my spare time I like to listen to that Rock accompanied by a good beer

 <br><br>